Skip to main content

 The Ledger Intelligence System

-A weekly reading of how AI capability, deployment, and physical infrastructure are moving together — across models, agents, enterprise integration, power, and grid constraints.
+A qualitative monitor of how AI capability, deployment, and physical infrastructure move together — across models, agents, enterprise integration, power, and grid constraints.
 The purpose is not to forecast AGI.
 It is to track an industrial buildout: where software progress meets operational friction, energy limits, and organizational adaptation lag.

 Accelerating